maxtaco/tamejs/README.md

 There is one new language addition here, the `twait { ... }` block, and also one new primitive function, `mkevent`.
 The two of them work in concert.
-Within the context of a `twait` block, `mkevent` returns anonymous functions associated with that block.
+Within the context of a `twait` block, `mkevent` returns anonymous callback functions associated with that block.
 A function must "wait" at the close of a `twait` block until all callbacks made by `mkevent` in that `twait` block are called.
 In the code above, there is only one callback produced in each iteration of the loop, so after it's called by `setTimer` in 100ms, control continues past the `twait` block, onto the log line, and back to the next iteration of the loop.
 The code looks and feels like threaded code, but is still in the asynchronous idiom (if you look at the rewritten code output by the *tamejs* compiler).

 This next example does the same, while showcasing power of the `twait{..}` language addition.
 In the example below, the two timers